Unsettling stories of surrounding homes and historic squares all around Georgia’s First City.

 Memorialized in Wright Square, Yamacraw Chief Tomo-Chi-Chi was buried here in 1739, but 100 years later, his grave was desecrated by the city to make way for a monument to William Washington Gordon, a prominent politician and president of the Central Railroad and Banking Company.
 Does it come as a surprise that Tomo-Chi-Chi has still been spotted centuries later?

-Just across the street, the Andrew Low House holds its own host of ghosts.
-From the friendly spirit of Tom the butler whose footsteps are often heard, to “The Lady on the Bed” rumored to be Juliette Gordon Low lying on her deathbed, the paranormal activity is high in this house-museum.
+There is the friendly spirit of Tom the butler whose footsteps are often heard.
+Juliette Gordon Low’s spirit,“The Lady on the Bed,” is rumored to be lying on her deathbed.
+The paranormal activity is high in this house museum.
 Reports often surface of cold spots and areas with an aroma of a sweet perfume.
 The rocking chair on display in an upstairs room has even been seen rocking on its own.

-Five blocks south, Calhoun Square is host to a set of spirited abodes.
+Five blocks south, Taylor Square (formerly Calhoun Square) is host to a set of spirited abodes.
 Rumors and legends abound at 432 Abercorn Street.
 From a daughter who died of heat stroke and dehydration after her father tied to a chair and left her for days to a family with four daughters who went out and returned to find three of the girls dead.
 Reports of pounding, crying and even giggling have surfaced, as well as an overwhelming chill in the air near this dilapidated building.

-Other rumors surround that of Wesley Espy, the son of a federal judge, who fell to his death from a porch at the Epsy family home.
-It is said that Wesley’s father, a man who was known for his bad temper, was involved with bootleggers and his son, a deacon at the Wesley Monumental United Methodist Church, began to date someone in the congregation who just so happened to be a involved with one of the bootleggers.
+Other rumors surround that of Wesley Espy, the son of a federal judge.
+Wesley fell to his death from a porch at the Epsy family home.
+It is said that Wesley’s father, a man who was known for his bad temper, was involved with bootleggers and his son, a deacon at the Wesley Monumental United Methodist Church, began to date someone in the congregation who just so happened to be an involved with one of the bootleggers.
 Perhaps it was retaliation or a father trying to stop his son that ended badly.
 One thing is known—his father was never charged or even investigated.

-In the early 2000s, workers supposed dug up bones when demolishing a sidewalk in front of the Massie Heritage Center.
+In the early 2000s, workers dug up bones when demolishing a sidewalk in front of the Massie Heritage Center.
 From construction site to crime scene, the remains were analyzed and found to be that of African-American slaves who were buried 200 years prior.